-Photo-eye: The photo eye sends and receives a signals, and in case it senses an obstacle, it stops the garage door from closing and may prevents damage or injury to kids, vehicles and pets. , when this signal breaks your gate reverses.
+Photo-eye: The photo eye sends and receives a signals, and in case it senses an obstacle, it stops the gate from closing and may prevent damage or injury to kids, vehicles and pets.
+When this signal breaks your gate reverses.

 Miller-edge: The Miller-edge touch sensor is a piece of rubber installed on the edge of your gate.
-When the sensoe hits an object, the sensor sends a signal to reverse.
-It is a good protection for vehicles.
+When the sensor hits an object, the sensor sends a signal to reverse.
+It provides good protection for vehicles.

 We recommend keeping an eye on your automatic gate on a regular basis.
 That way, at the first sign of trouble, an issue can be dealt with at a much lower cost than a full-blown automatic gate repair.

-It really doesn’t matter if you have electric or iron gates protecting you, or whether this is an automatic driveway or community entrance gate.
-Garage Door Pros has pretty much seen it all during its time in serving the residents of the Tri-Valley area.
+It really doesn’t matter if you have electric or iron gates protecting you, or whether this is an automatic driveway gate or community entrance gate.
+Automatic Gates and Garage Door Pros has seen it all.

-So exactly what can go wrong when it comes to needing such gate repair?
+So exactly what can go wrong when it comes to gates?
 For starters, a hinge can break due to age or rust, or it might need welding.
-It could focus on the wheels on the gate or the post could need repairs.
-Each of these drawbacks can be a hassle from having your automatic door serve the purpose it was intended to when it was first installed.
+The wheels or the post could need repairs.